Embracing winter from the front row

 But hold on: patios, in winter?
 Yes, you read that right.
 It’s been several years since Edmonton’s Winter City initiative first opened up the possibility of winter patios, but it’s an idea whose time seems to have arrived.

-Enter the #YEGWinterPatioClub, launching this November 2021.
-For just $10, a membership in the club is your ticket to winter’s front row with 18 patio venues in Edmonton’s hottest winter locales.
-It’s a warm and inviting way to support local businesses while staying connected and enjoying winter outdoors.
-In addition, your membership fee helps others stay warm in winter, with all proceeds going to the Boyle Street Winter Warming Bus.
+Enter the #YEGWinterPatios Warming Kit, launching this December 2021.
+A $10 spend is your ticket to winter’s front row with 18 patio venues in Edmonton’s hottest winter locales.
+It’s a warm and inviting way to support local businesses while staying connected and enjoying the winter, outdoors.
+The kit, available at participating YEG winter patio venues, includes your choice of an Edmonton Winter City blanket OR scarf and comes with a signature #YEGWinterPatios postcard designed by local artist Jason Blower.
+In addition, your kit buy helps others stay warm in winter, with all proceeds going to the Boyle Street Winter Warming Bus.

 “I think a city like Edmonton, you’re not going to change the weather but you’ve got to change how you deal with it,” says Julie Cournoyer, as she warms herself next to the fire on the patio at Cafe Bicyclette.
 “For me, the Winter City strategy pushed me to embrace it more.
 I absolutely spend more time outside and I find I’ve changed how I talk about winter.”